-While I received no extra pay for writing Kaiser-Frazer, I did have the use of an expense account.
+While I received no extra pay for writing the Kaiser-Frazer book, I did have the use of an expense account for travel.
 That was where Bill Tilden came through again.
-He helped me track down and interview many of people chiefly responsible for the cars Kaiser-Frazer built.
+He helped me track down and interview many of people responsible for the cars Kaiser-Frazer built.
 Others were located through the deep tentacles of Automobile Quarterly, its many contacts in the industry.
 We also searched for archives, large and small.

-Our greatest archival find was at Kaiser Industries, Oakland, California: the Kaiser-Frazer photo files, placed on loan for AQ’s use.…
+Our greatest archival find was at Kaiser Industries in Oakland, California: the Kaiser-Frazer photo files, placed on loan for AQ’s use.…

 “Current Contentions” was delivered at Hillsdale College’s Center for Constructive Alternatives seminar on “Churchill and the Movies,” 27 March 2019.
 For the video, please click here.

 Edited transcript: The original speech included certain subjects covered earlier and elsewhere.
 These are summarized below, and provided with links to the original texts.
 The video, which is unabridged, includes questions and answers with the audience.